rust-lang/surveys/surveys/2025/annual-survey/questions.md

 ### Do you make use of compiler error codes?

 The Rust compiler assigns error codes to certain compiler errors (e.g. *E0308* or *E0509*).
 There is a [Rust error codes index](https://doc.rust-lang.org/error_codes/error-index.html) that gathers these errors and provides a general description of them.
-You can access these error descriptions using e.g. `rustc --explain <error-code>`.
+You can access these error descriptions using e.g. `rustc --explain <error-code>`, in the [documentation](https://doc.rust-lang.org/error_codes/error-index.html) or through the [Rust Playground](https://play.rust-lang.org).

 Type: select one (optional)